Quality and Safety

 Downstream Responsibility

-We also continue to look at the next tier of the supply chain, evaluate their maturity and help those suppliers take affordable steps to make them more secure.
+We continue to look at the next tier of the supply chain, evaluate their maturity and help those suppliers take affordable steps to make them more secure.

 DCSA has recognized cybersecurity as the base of defense base security.
 Signs point toward defense suppliers being rated, similar to a credit rating, on their ability to protect customer assets and deliver products uncompromised under a Cybersecurity Maturity Model Certification framework.